 - Is your assortment optimization process future proof?
 Take this short two minute survey to find out!

 - Discover the benefits of adopting an AI-enabled approach to your assortment mix in new report, “AI brings precision to grocery assortment optimization”.

 - Learn how you can unlock localized assortment optimization and shelf space planning.

 There are many challenges that a category manager faces every day.
 One particular area is category reviews.
 The Assortment optimization process has always been designed to help retailers decide how many and which products should be offered in a category.
 However, the traditional approach to assortment optimization has been constrained in its inability to look past historical sales performance and existing customer behavioral patterns.

 Symphony RetailAI has already taken a major step forward in relation to increasing the effectiveness and sustainability of assortment optimization by delivering a collaborative platform for category planning, one that integrates not just data, but connects the relevant people to the right tasks at the right time to drive higher category performance.

-It can perform these tasks in an automated, predictive and real-time manner and determine when a category review is critically needed and just as importantly, when it is not.
+It can perform these tasks in an automated, predictive, and real-time manner and determine when a category review is critically needed and just as important when it is not.
 This makes the AI-enabled process far less cumbersome and disruptive than traditional, calendar-based reviews.